GESoftware-CF/uaa/docs/login/OpenAM-README.md

 ##Introduction
-This document outlines a very simple SAML integration between the OpenAM server and the Cloud Foundry UAA.
+This document outlines a basic SAML integration between the OpenAM server and the Cloud Foundry UAA.

 ###Step 1